KaplanAlex/rl-sonic/README.md

 Dueling DQNs attempt to gain a deeper understanding of the environment by breaking down the q function **Q(s,a)** which represents the value of taking action **a** in state **s** into two separate functions: **V(s)** - the value of being in state s and **A(s,a)** - the advantage of taking action **a** over taking all other possible actions.
 Intuitively, the dueling architecture can now separate the value of simply existing in a state V(s) from the value associated with acting in the state A(s,a).

-Dueling DQNs learn V(s) and A(s,a) within inner layers, then sum the output of the two layers to yield the q values:
+Dueling DQNs learn V(s) and A(s,a) within inner layers, then sum the output of the two layers to yield the q values based on the relation:

 V(s) + A(s,a) = Q(s,a).